MachinisteWeb/node-atlas/TLTR.md

 			common.json
 			home.json
 			...
-	— controller/                 <= The Controller part for manipulate template with database/external system data and url parameters. common.js
+	— controller/                 <= The Controller part for manipulate template, variation and models with database and url parameters. common.js
 		home.js
 		...